amitechy/100-days-of-code/log.md

 **Thoughts**

-got stuck at 17 what is an entry for a p element?

-neither hint nor a quick gSearch help, but figured it out.
+Got stuck at 17: "what is an entry for a p element?" neither hint nor a quick gSearch help, but figured it out.

 ### Day 3:  April 12, 2018